If you are a longtime reader, you know I’m obsessed with minimizing taxes.

-As I described in the Retire Even Earlier post, reducing your taxes can have a huge impact on your ability to retire early.
-In the example I gave in the article, the Lab Rat was able to reduce his short career from 11 years to just 9 years, simply by reducing his tax burden during his working years.
+In the example I gave in the Retire Even Earlier article, the lab rat was able to reduce his short career from 11 years to just 9 years, just by reducing his tax burden during his working years.

 While the Retire Even Earlier article focused on utilizing tax-advantaged retirement accounts to lower taxes, today I’m going to discuss a powerful tax-reducing strategy that can be applied to your taxable accounts: tax-loss harvesting.